Jefferson-Lopes/quartus-installation/README.md

-# How to install Quartus Prime in all platforms (in progress)
+# How to install Quartus Prime in all platforms

 ## Windows